julianjohannesen/react-bulma-components/README.md

 #### CRA

-Install node-sass to enable the sass compiles on your project.
+Install node-sass to enable Sass.

-After that update your scripts in the `package.json` to add the folder to your path
+Then update your scripts in `package.json` to add the folder to your path
 ```
 "scripts": {
   "start": "NODE_PATH=./src react-scripts start",